 Where: Campovalano (Province of Teramo)

 Avg. price: 6€

-Taste lots of locals and international craft beers and walk through the narrow street of the ancient town of Civitella del Tronto: did you find the narrowest street of Italy?
+Taste lots of local and international craft beers and walk through the narrow streets of the ancient town of Civitella del Tronto: did you find the narrowest street of Italy?

 Where: Civitella del Tronto